Limited Public Counter Services

 For media requests and inquiries, call 530-886-4646

-Due to COVID-19 our Community Development Resource Agency’s public counter is closed until April 12.
-But our eServices digital suite is available to keep your projects moving.
-Submit applications for residential and commercial development projects, all online.
-You can also lookup zoning requirements, apply for permits and more from the comfort of your home or business.
+Please note that our eServices digital suite continues to be available to keep your projects moving.
+Here you can electronically submit applications for residential and commercial development projects.
+You can also look up zoning requirements, review permit history, and more from the comfort of your home or business.
 Anywhere, anytime, online. https://www.placer.ca.gov/eservices

-The public counter at the District Attorney’s Office will be closed through April 12.
+The public counter at the District Attorney’s Office will be closed until further notice.

 The office will be available for contact via the following methods: